specialorange/zmaril.github.com/source/_posts/2012-12-27-Why-I-dont-have-a-Facebook.markdown

 occurances of certain words and the number of red cups, run it through one of
-[the dozens of classification algorithms](http://en.wikipedia.org/wiki/Category:Classification_algorithms) [with a training set](http://en.wikipedia.org/wiki/Training_set), and you have a system that can predict the chance that a user has alcoholism based on their profile**.
+[the dozens of classification algorithms](http://en.wikipedia.org/wiki/Category:Classification_algorithms) [with a decent training set](http://en.wikipedia.org/wiki/Training_set), and you have a system that can predict the whether a user has alcoholism based on their profile**.

 {% tweet https://twitter.com/ZackMaril/status/284117064799617024 %}